Silverton, Texas

-Silverton is a city in Briscoe County, Texas, United States.
-The population was 731 at the 2010 census.
-It is the county seat of Briscoe County.
+Silverton is a city in and the county seat of Briscoe County, Texas, United States.
+The population was 629 at the 2020 census.

+History

+Silverton was established when Thomas J. Braidfoot and associates formed a townsite company, with the name reportedly derived from the silvery reflections of nearby lakes.
+The town quickly developed with a post office, stores, a blacksmith shop, and a school by the fall of 1891.
+In 1892, Silverton won a special election, becoming the county seat over two rival townsites.
+The construction of a two-story courthouse and a stone jail followed.
+The town saw the opening of the first bank in 1909 and the construction of a new brick schoolhouse in 1911.

+Silverton became the northern terminus of the Fort Worth and Denver South Plains Railway in 1928, leading to its incorporation.

+A F4 tornado in 1957 killed twenty-one people and injured 80 others.

 Geography

 Silverton is located in west-central Briscoe County at 34°28′17″N 101°18′17″W (34.471256, –101.304749).
 Texas State Highway 86 passes through the city, leading southeast 17 mi to Quitaque and west 27 mi to Tulia near Interstate 27.
 Texas State Highway 207 leads south from Silverton 35 mi to Floydada and north 52 mi to Claude.